kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 animator.setValue(true, forKey: "debugEnabled")
 ```

-This is a new undocumented feature in iOS 9 to turn on a visual debugging mode.
-It was mentioned in the 2015 WWDC session *What's New in UIKit Dynamics and Visual Effects*.
-It was said this had to be done in the console using LLDB but you can also turn it on using the key-value coding method shown.
+This is a new undocumented feature in iOS 9 that turns on a visual debugging mode.
+It was mentioned in the 2015 WWDC session *What's New in UIKit Dynamics and Visual Effects*, where it was said this had to be done in the console using LLDB, but it turns out you can also turn it on with the key-value coding method shown.
 Debug mode shows cool things like attachments, when collisions happen and visualizations of field effects.

-You'll notice the orange box, when animating, shows a blue border.
-This border is visually describing the collision borders for the item.
+You'll notice the orange box, when animating, shows a blue border, which visually describes the collision borders for the item.

 Keep this debug turned on for the rest of this tutorial.

 ### Behaviors

-There are a number of types of behaviors available to you:
+There are a number of types of behaviors to play around with:

-* `UIAttachmentBehavior` - This specifies a connection between two dynamic items or a single item and an anchor point.
-New in iOS 9 are variants for a sliding attachment, limit attachment (like a piece of rope), fixed attachment to fuse two items together, and a pin attachment which acts like hanging two limited items over a pin.
+* `UIAttachmentBehavior` – This specifies a connection between two dynamic items or a single item and an anchor point.
+New to iOS 9 are variants for a sliding attachment, a limit attachment that acts like a piece of rope, a fixed attachment that fuses two items, and a pin attachment that creates the effect of two limited items hanging over a pin.
-* `UICollisionBehavior` - As you've seen it already this behavior declares an item has a physical interaction with other items.
+* `UICollisionBehavior` – As you've seen already, this behavior declares that an item has a physical interaction with other items.
 It can also make the reference view turn its border into a collision border with `translatesReferenceBoundsIntoBoundary`.
-* `UIDynamicItemBehavior` - This is a collection of physical properties for a dynamic item that aren't segmented out into a specific behavior.
+* `UIDynamicItemBehavior` – This is a collection of physical properties for a dynamic item that aren't segmented into a specific behavior.
 You've seen friction, density and resistance already.
-In iOS 9 you can anchor an item to a spot and also change the charge for an item when its participating in a magnetic or electric field behavior.
+In iOS 9, you can anchor an item to a spot and also change the charge for an item when it's participating in a magnetic or electric field behavior.
-* `UIFieldBehavior` - Totally new in iOS 9, this adds a number of physical field behaviors like electric, magnetic, dragging, vortex, radial and linear gravity, velocity, noise, turbulence and spring fields.
+* `UIFieldBehavior` – Totally _new_ in iOS 9, this adds a number of physical field behaviors, including electric, magnetic, dragging, vortex, radial and linear gravity, velocity, noise, turbulence and spring fields.
-* `UIGravityBehavior` - Adds a bit of gravity to your views so they react by falling in a particular direction with a set acceleration.
+* `UIGravityBehavior` – Adds a bit of gravity to your views so they react by falling in a particular direction with a set acceleration.
-* `UIPushBehavior` - Give your dynamic items a push to move them around.
+* `UIPushBehavior` – Gives your dynamic items a push and shove them around.
-* `UISnapBehavior` - Moves a dynamic item to a specific point with a springy bounce-like effect.
+* `UISnapBehavior` – Moves a dynamic item to a specific point with a springy bounce-like effect.
-* Composite Behaviors - You can combine behaviors together for easy packaging and reuse later.
+* Composite behaviors – You can combine behaviors together for easy packaging and reuse.

-### MOAR PLAYGROUND
+### MOAR playground

-Lets use some of the new stuff in iOS 9.
+You're probably eager to get lost in the playground with all these new "toys", and now you'll get your chance.
 Put this code in your playground:

 ```swift
 let parentBehavior = UIDynamicBehavior()